 A muscle spasm is a sudden or involuntary contraction of one or more muscles.
 When muscle spasms occur, they may cause a vibrating sensation.

-As the North American Spine Society note, the following factors may cause or contribute to muscle spasms:
+The North American Spine Society notes that the following factors may cause or contribute to muscle spasms:

 Muscle spasms can also occur as a reaction to certain drugs, such as: